 Florida is commonly known as the Sunshine State.
 It is a popular destination year round due to its’ warm/hot climate.
 The best getaways in Florida usually involve some type of beach setting; however, there are also great inland city options too.
 From a Florida Keys road trip to a visit to Orlando’s amusement parks, there should be numerous stops on your Florida itinerary.
 If you are going on a Florida road trip, here are some of the best cities to visit in Florida.

-Marco Island is our family’s favorite beach getaway destination.
+Marco Island is our family’s favorite beach getaway destination, and one of the best cities in Florida to visit.
 Located on the Gulf of Mexico, it is often overlooked by its neighbor Naples.
 Marco Island is a great place for some beach fun, great seafood restaurants, and a laid back vacation.